 Getting into the weeds for the grassroots

 Communities are developing solutions for a just transition to an equitable and renewable energy economy.
-The Initiative for Energy Justice works to bring these visions into reality by providing concrete law and policy resources to advocates and policymakers.
+The Initiative for Energy Justice works to bring these visions into reality by providing concrete policy resources to advocates and policymakers.

 What is energy justice?

 Energy justice refers to the goal of achieving equity in both the social and economic participation in the energy system, while also remediating social, economic, and health burdens on those disproportionately harmed by the energy system.
 Energy justice explicitly centers the concerns of communities at the frontline of pollution and climate change (“frontline communities”), working class people, indigenous communities, and those historically disenfranchised by racial and social inequity.
-Energy justice aims to make energy accessible, affordable, clean, and democratically managed for all communities.
+Energy justice aims to make energy accessible, affordable, renewable, and democratically managed for all communities.

 What We Do